organisciak/dissertation/document/2_litreview.md

 Literature Review
 ===================

-Crowdsourcing is a simple concept that has received considerable research attention in the past few years, alongside a realization of the power of the internet for effectively connecting people in great numbers.
+Crowdsourcing is a simple concept that has received considerable research attention in the past few years, alongside a realization of the power of the internet for effectively connecting people in large numbers.

-Perhaps unsurprisingly, the concept of crowdsourcing precedes the language that we have developed around it in recent years, and the research in crowdsourcing has not been evenly distributed.
+Perhaps unsurprisingly, the concept of crowdsourcing precedes the language that has developed around it in recent years, and the research in crowdsourcing has been uneven.

-In this section, I provide an overview of crowdsourcing and the notable research within it.
+This section provides an initial overview of crowdsourcing and the notable research within it.

 ## Definitions and History

-Crowdsourcing broadly describes the use of distributed crowds to complete a task that would otherwise have been done by one or a few people.
+Crowdsourcing broadly describes the use of distributed crowds to complete a task that would otherwise be by one or a few people.
 Beneath this large umbrella, there are many concepts that are either in its purview or overlap with it.

 ### Crowdsourcing